fiddeb/observabilitystack/docs/INSTALLATION.md

 1. Installs ArgoCD in your cluster
 2. Deploys the complete observability stack
 3. Configures all components with lab-friendly defaults
-4. Sets up S3 storage backend with Minio
+4. Sets up local filesystem storage for persistence

 **Time:** ~5-10 minutes for complete deployment